Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Introduction

 \section{Introduction}

 In response to concerns about reconstruction-abetted attacks on census participants' confidential responses \citep{abowd_declaration_2021, garfinkel_understanding_2018, hawes_implementing_2020}, the United States Census Bureau updated its disclosure avoidance system for the 2020 Decennial Census to adhere to differential privacy (DP), a formal privacy standard \citep{abowd_2020_2022, dinur_revealing_2003, dwork_calibrating_2006}.
 Some question whether the new protections are effective or even necessary \citep{ruggles_differential_2019, kenny_use_2021}---though Title 13 requires the Census Bureau to keep individuals' responses confidential, detractors suggest that differential privacy ``goes above and beyond'' legal precedent \citep{mervis_researchers_2019}.
-But Census Bureau officials and scholars argue that confidentiality is not just a legal formality---respondents may be less likely to respond truthfully if they are worried about how their responses could be used against them \citep{abowd_confidentiality_2023, sullivan_coming_2020, ohare_undercount_2015}.
-Meanwhile, modern computing and commercial datasets empower attackers to reconstruct and re-identify individual responses from public statistics \citep{dinur_revealing_2003}.
+But Census Bureau officials and scholars argue that confidentiality is more than a legal formality---respondents may be less likely to respond truthfully if they are worried about how their responses could be used against them \citep{abowd_confidentiality_2023, sullivan_coming_2020, ohare_undercount_2015}.
+Meanwhile, modern computing and commercial datasets empower attackers to reconstruct and re-identify individual responses from public statistics \citep{dinur_revealing_2003}---a possibility that may further deter respondents.